ISnackable/isnackable.me/content/posts/2021-10-15--GCTF2021/index.md

 Description: You seem to know your way around scripts!
 Let’s try something different! http://c1.2021.gryphonctf.com:9006/

-This challenge seem to be the slibing of the previous scripting challenge, Script kiddie.
-This time, we were provided a website with the mathletics question as an image.
+This challenge seem to be the sibling of the previous scripting challenge, Script kiddie.
+This time, we were provided a website with the mathematics question as an image.
 Once again, we can use Python and PyTesseract to do some Optical character recognition (OCR) magic to solve the challenge.

 ![Script God](./script_god.png)

-This code below was inspried by https://blog.justins.in/cddc20/.
+This code below was inspired by https://blog.justins.in/cddc20/.
 I remember seeing this challenge in CDDC2020.

 ```python
 import requests